We often get asked, both in professional and personal settings, where the best place is to start with VR.

 Smooth locomotion is the movement type similar to traditional video games where you press on a stick and you “move” in the direction you pushed the stick.
 This can be jarring for some folks and can make some people feel nauseated in a matter of seconds or minutes.

 To combat feelings of discomfort provided by simulated movement in a virtual world software developers are constantly working to provide combinations of existing systems or comfort settings that allow the player in VR to tailor the experience to their liking.
-One common comfort option that can help decrease discomfort is to restrict the FOV into the virtual world while moving, creating a sort of “tunnel vision” or gradually increasing and decreasing acceleration when moving.
+One common comfort option that can help decrease discomfort is to restrict the FOV into the virtual world while moving, creating a sort of “tunnel vision”.

 People wearing a VR headset can sometimes feel discomfort. experience motion sickness or nausea.
 In most cases, becoming nauseated while wearing a headset can happen seated or standing experiences where movement in the game does not match your physical body movement.